christopherdeutsch/devbox/README.md

 ## Instructions

 1. Download via `git clone https://github.com/christopherdeutsch/devbox.git`
-2. Edit any defaults you like in `attributes/default.rb` (meh)
+2. Edit any defaults you like in `zero.json` or `attributes/default.rb`
-3. Run `rake bookstrap`
+3. Run `rake bootstrap`

 You can also run rake steps individually.
 See `rake -T` for a complete list.

-* `rake chefdk` to install ChefDK
-* `rake install` to run chef on the local host
-* `rake packages` to install any packages needed for chefdk/chef

-## Attributes

-* `devbox.user` - username
-* `devbox.packages.editor` - editor to install

-## What's interesting here?
+## Why?

 A lot of the examples out on the 'net for setting up a workstation using chef are old, and rely on using `chef-solo` instead of `chef-zero`.

-Some others are unnecessarily complex.
-Others require adding your workstation as an actual chef node, which is kind of overkill for some situations.
+Others are unnecessarily complex; for example, they require adding a workstation as an actual chef node, which is overkill if the node isn't actually going to be managed.

-I wanted to create something I could just check out from github and run with a single command.
+I wanted to create something I could just check out from github and run with a single command, which would install some stuff I needed in a repeatable and testable manner.

 This isn't a common or even a recommended use case for chef.